gchq/sleeper/docs/usage/tables.md

 Tables
 ======

 A Sleeper instance contains one or more tables.
-Each table has four important properties: a name, a schema for storing data for that table, a state store for storing metadata about the table, and a flag to denote whether the table is online or not.
-See the [design documentation](../design.md#Tables) for more information about online tables.
+Each table must have a name and schema.
+A table also has a state store for storing metadata about the table, and it can be taken offline to disable certain background operations.

 All resources for the instance, such as the S3 bucket used for storing data in a table, ECS clusters and lambda functions are shared across all the tables.

-## The metadata store
+## The state store

 Each table has metadata associated to it.
 This metadata is stored in a state store and consists of information about files that are in the system, and the partitions.
 See the [design documentation](../design.md#State_store) for more information.

+The implementation of this can be chosen in the table property `sleeper.table.statestore.classname`, but usually this should be left as the default value.

 ## Add/edit a table